bradley-gersh/hz-convert/README.md

 #### Installation

-This method is suggested if you wish to incorporate the conversions into some larger Python program or script.
-Using the package manager `pip`, from the top folder in this directory you can type
+This method is suggested if you wish to incorporate the conversions into another Python program or script.
+Using the package manager `pip`, you can install the `hz_convert` package to your Python environment by navigating to the top folder of this repository and executing

 ```bash
 pip install .
 ```

-to install the `hz_convert` package in your Python environment.
+- If you are using `pip` version 21 or lower, you may receive a message prompting you to use the command `pip install .

-- If you are using `pip` version 21 or lower, you may receive a message prompting you to instead use the command `pip install .
+  --use-feature=in-tree-build` instead.
-  --use-feature=in-tree-build` .
+- If you wish to modify the source and use the changes without reinstalling each time, add the `-e` option: `pip install . -e`
-- If you wish to modify the source and use the changes without reinstalling each time, use the `-e` option: `pip install . -e`
+- To uninstall, call `pip uninstall hz_convert`.

 From within a Python REPL or script, you can then import the package: